microsoft/playwright/docs/src/test-reporters-js.md

 ### List reporter

-List reporter is default.
+List reporter is default (except on CI where the `dot` reporter is default).
 It prints a line for each test being run.

 ```bash
 npx playwright test --reporter=list